 - A case study on the company Falcon Waterfree Technologies

 - The National Institute of Standards and Technology (NIST) website contains information about standards and technical regulations that have been agreed upon as part of various trade agreements.
 This information can be found within the site’s exporting section.

 - Notify U.S. is a free, web-based e-mail subscription service that offers U.S. entities (citizens, industries, organizations) an opportunity to review and comment on proposed foreign technical regulations that can affect their businesses and their access to international markets.

 The United States Department of the Treasury’s Office of Foreign Assets Control maintains the list of current and past United States Trade Sanctions.
 Specific sanctions are grouped by country, region, or sanction purpose.
 Within each sanction, you will find specific information about that sanction, including an overview, forms and licensing information, information on enforcement, and the regulation surrounding the sanction.

-globalEDGE maintains a list of pertinent Regional Trade Agreements, complete with a description of each site, and a classification based on world region.
+globalEDGE maintains a list of pertinent Regional Trade Agreements, complete with a description of each site along with a classification based on world region.
 The world region classifications are based on the region of the countries in the agreement.
 For example, if you are exporting from the United States, it may be helpful to begin with the resources categorized as “North America” or “United States.”
 The Office of the United States Trade Representative website also includes a link to an extensive list of the United States Free Trade Agreements.

 For information on the impact of the various United States free trade agreements, visit the International Trade Administration Website’s Free Tree Agreement section.
 This page offers an analysis of each free trade agreement’s effects on states and industries, as well as a link to the United States Trade Representative information for that particular agreement.

 For additional information on Free Trade Agreements, the following sites may be helpful: